OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       if it is "0", or a right branch if it is "1".
       Examples include the :term:`Huffman coding tree` and the :term:`Bintree`.

+   binning
+      In :term:`hashing`, binning is a type of :term:`hash function`.
+      Say we are given keys in the range 0 to 999, and have a hash table of size 10.
+      In this case, a possible hash function might simply divide the key value by 100.
+      Thus, all keys in the range 0 to 99 would hash to slot 0, keys 100 to 199 would hash to slot 1, and so on.
+      In other words, this hash function "bins" the first 100 keys to the first slot, the next 100 keys to the second slot, and so on.
+      This approach tends to make the hash function dependent on the distribution of the high-order bits of the keys.

    bintree
       A :term:`spatial data structure` in the form of binary